Distinguished Staff Awards honor outstanding Ohio State staff achievements

 Robert Griffiths has led a transformative change in Ohio State’s distance education programming and technology-empowered learning capacities—increasingly important components to student access, academic success and workforce development.
 Under Robert’s leadership, U.S. News and World Report named Ohio State No. 1 for online bachelor’s programs and in the top 20 for all online programs considered in the rankings.
 In his work across all 15 colleges and four regional campuses, Robert generates high-quality online courses and programs while devoting himself to personal and professional relationships with all team members and university colleagues.

-Renee JohnstonRenee Johnston
+Headshot of Renee JohnstonRenee Johnston

 School Secretary